CyberSource/cybersource-rest-client-node/docs/ReversalApi.md

 # **mitReversal**
 > PtsV2PaymentsReversalsPost201Response mitReversal(mitReversalRequest)

-Merchant Initiated Reversal
+Timeout Reversal

-This is to reverse a previous payment that merchant does not receive a reply.
+This is to reverse a previous payment that merchant does not receive a reply(Mostly due to Timeout).
+To use this feature/API, make sure to pass unique value to field - clientReferenceInformation -&gt; transactionId in [/pts/v2/payments](https://developer.cybersource.com/api-reference-assets/index.html#payments_payments) API call and use same transactionId in this API request payload to reverse the payment.

 ### Example
 ```javascript